 - The AiMesh feature is available in Merlin (starting with version 384), and you can use routers of either firmware together.

-But that’s about the only shortcoming of using Merlin, which doesn’t exist if you use Merlin throughout.
+But that’s about the only shortcoming of using Merlin, which doesn’t exist if you use Merlin throughout or at least in the primary router.
 Also, the performance of a mixed system proved to be fast and reliable in my trial.

 Asus didn’t give me any opinion on Merlin.
 Instead, it only said that it provided Asuswrt’s code as an open-source under GPL, as mentioned above.